TBM200 Materials Science and Engineering

 Students who are joining the course for the first time have priority on the lab.

-The course contains 4 hours of lectures and theoretical exercises, plus 2 hours of laboratory exercises per week.
-Key content of the course is atomic binding, crystals, phase-diagrams, reaction-speed, microstructure of materials, metallography, deformation and failure, thermomechanical treatment of materials, metals, polymers, composites and wood.
-Furthermore, gluing, welding and other methods are discussed, as well as the most common corrosive processes for materials and metals.
+The course will consist of video lectures, 2 hours of interactive lectures, 2 hours of exercises, plus 2 hours of laboratory sessions per week.
+Key content of the course is atomic bonding, crystal structure, phase diagrams, phase transitions, the microstructure of materials, metallography, deformation and failure, thermomechanical treatment of materials, metals, ceramics, polymers, and composites.
+Aspects of material selection and other material properties will also be discussed.

-The properties of materials are dependent on chemical composition and structural patterns.
-The main goal of the course is to give the students basic knowledge to see this in context, and be able to investigate further into literature about the structure of specific materals, properties, strength and utilisation.
-Furthermore, the students will have gained knowledge about standardised test methods for materials and key properties for calculation of strength/durability.
+The properties of materials depend on their chemical composition and structure.
+The goal of the course is to provide students fundamental knowledge on material and their properties so that they will be able to orient themselves in further literature on the structure and properties of specific materials, including strength and utilization.
+The students should have gained insight into the connection between composition and structure and their properties and usage areas.
+Furthermore, the students will have gained knowledge on standard material testing methods for composition and strength.

-Central chapters in the literature covering materials and materials technology are lectured based on the text book.
-The students will solve theoretical exercises based on the the lectures. and participate in a number of laboratory exercises.
+The course follows a flipped-classroom philosophy.
+In the videos, central topics of material science and engineering will be covered based on the text book.
+In the lecturer, the different componenents of the course will be put into context and the students will solve conceptual tasks that will be discussed.
+The students will solve theoretical exercises based on the the lectures and participate in a number of laboratory exercises.
 The laboratory exercises focus on procedures for measuring key properties of materials and analyzing results, which includes studies of material microstructure.
-Granta Ces Edupack program will be available for material selection and learning material properties.
+Ansys Granta Edupack program will be available for material selection and learning material properties.

-The lecturer will be available for question regarding on fixed weekly in office hours and can also be reached via Canvas.
+The lecturer will be available for question on appointment and can also be reached via Canvas.

-FYS110 - Statics, TBM120 - Mechanics of Materials and Structural Engineering Basics, KJM100 - Gemeral Chemistry (Basic course in chemistry), MATH100 or MATH111 (basic calculus and trigonometry)
+TBM120 - Mechanics of Materials and Structural Engineering Basics, KJM100 - Gemeral Chemistry (Basic course in chemistry)

-Written examination, 3 hours counts 75%and one written test counts 25%.
+Written examination, 3 hours counts 80% and one 1h mid-term test counts 20%.

-Lectures and self study: ca. 150 hours.
+Videos, lectures and self study: ca. 125 hours.
 Exercises with homework: ca. 50 hours.
-Laboratory exercises with homework: ca. 100 hours.
+Laboratory exercises with homework: ca. 75 hours.

 Special requirements in Science